Know the Laws: Alabama

 Grandparents can only file for visitation outside of an existing case if:

-When deciding about child custody, a judge will try to make a decision that s/he thinks is in the best interest of the child.
-The judge will look at many factors to decide what is in the best interest of the child, including:
+When deciding about child custody, a judge will consider the following factors in order to make a decision that s/he thinks is in the best interest of the child:

 While judges are to consider the option of joint custody in every case, there is no presumption in favor of it unless the parents agree to it.
 When deciding whether joint custody is in the best interest of the child, a judge will look at: